Reading Pride and Prejudice

 Venue: Stapleford Granary is an old granary renovated into a fantastic venue for lectures and concerts.
 It is 5 miles from the centre of Cambridge, easy to reach by bike, bus, or car.
 Shelford station is close by (20 minutes' walk) with train connections to London and central Cambridge.
 More information about the venue here.

-You may wish to explore some of these related and secondary works:
+You may wish to explore some of these related works before the study day or afterwards:

 Jane Austen, Emma (1815)